Tandoor: Operation

 The first time a tandoor is used, the temperature must be gradually increased to condition the oven's interior.
 This step is crucial in ensuring the longevity of the tandoor.
 Conditioning can be done by starting a very small fire and slowly adding fuel to increase the amount of heat inside the tandoor gradually.
 Hairline cracks might form during conditioning; this is normal and will not interfere with the performance of the tandoor oven.
-When the oven cools off, the hairline cracks will barely be noticeable.
-They are essential in allowing the clay body of the tandoor to breathe (thermal expansion and contraction).

-The slower the temperature inside the tandoor increases during its first use, the fewer hairline cracks will develop.
+When the oven cools off, the hairline cracks may barely be noticeable.
+They are essential in allowing the clay body of the tandoor to breathe (i.e. thermal expansion and contraction).
+The slower the temperature inside the tandoor increases during its first use, the fewer hairline cracks it will develop.